kifbv/arch-linux-dell/README.md

-Notes to myself on how to install Arch Linux on the Dell XPS13 (9360).
+Notes to myself on how to install Arch Linux.

-Instructions below are mostly from the Arch Linux [Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide/).
+Instructions below are mostly from the [Arch Linux Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide/).

-Also tested on:
+Tested on:
+- Dell XPS13 (9360)
-- 2008 Macbook Black (ethernet OK, not wifi).
+- 2008 Macbook Black (search b43 drivers for wifi)

 ## Preparation
 Prepare a bootable USB stick with the Arch image on it: